crime-analyst-990x358

 The exam fee is $100.

 The CICA designation is valid for five years.
-To recertify, CICA-holders must have maintained continuous membership with the IALEIA, completed at least eight hours of continuing education, and demonstrated significant professional development.
+To recertify, CICA-holders must have maintained continuous membership with the IALEIA, completed a minimum of eight hours of continuing education, and demonstrated significant professional development.

 Certified Law Enforcement Analyst (CLEA)